YashPradhan77/Redis-with-ElastiCache/README.md

 # For Queues & DLQ
 In redis queues , a queue can be implemented using lists , a list will be automatically created when pushed an item onto it.
+Redis lists are used to implement queues.
+The RPUSH and LPOP commands are typically used to enqueue and dequeue items respectively.

 Code: queue.py
 Output: